-Read onward for tips to help you determine your sleep type if you’re having problems nailing it down, as well as advice if you’re a hybrid or in a transitional period.
+Read onward for tips to help you determine your sleep type if you’re having problems nailing it down, as well as advice if you have a hybrid chronotype schedule or are in a transitional period.

 Tip #1: Ask Your Dad About Your Sleep Type